Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Introduction

-In the follow-up spectroscopic and photometric study, \cite{2021MNRAS.506.4083J}, hereafter Jaya21, confirmed that the object belongs to the LMC and classified the primary as a B-type supergiant, B0\,Iae, in good agreement with \cite{1994AJ....108.1256G}, who provided similar classification, B0.5\,Ib-II.
+In the follow-up spectroscopic and photometric study, \cite{2021MNRAS.506.4083J}, hereafter Jaya21, confirmed that the object belongs to the LMC and classified the primary as a B-type supergiant, B0\,Iae, which is in good agreement with \cite{1994AJ....108.1256G}, who provided a similar classification, B0.5\,Ib-II.
 Unfortunately, Jaya21 did not find lines of the secondary in their spectra.
-Nevertheless, from the estimates of luminosity and effective temperature and with the use of evolutionary models, they estimated the primary's mass for about 35\,M$_\odot$.
-A combination of the mass function derived for this single-lined spectroscopic binary, inclination obtained from modelling the heartbeat ($i\approx 44\degr$), and primary's mass, allowed them to estimate also the secondary's mass for about 16\,M$_\odot$.
-Assuming coevality of the components, they concluded that secondary is likely an O9.5\,V star.
-These authors found also the evidence for a circumstellar disk and argued that the primary is a B[e] star.
-Using TESS data from 18 sectors available at the time of their analysis, they found two TEOs, one already known from the study of Jaya19 with $n=25$\footnote{Throughout the paper, we will refer to TEOs using their $n$ numbers, which are defined via their frequencies $f_{\rm TEO} \approx nf_{\rm orb}$, where $f_{\rm orb}$ is the orbital frequency.} and another with $n=41$.
+Nevertheless, from the estimates for the luminosity and effective temperature and with the use of evolutionary models, they estimated the primary's mass for about 35\,M$_\odot$.
+A combination of the mass function derived for this single-lined spectroscopic binary, an inclination obtained from modelling the heartbeat ($i\approx 44\degr$), and the primary's mass allowed them to also estimate the secondary's mass for about 16\,M$_\odot$.
+Assuming coevality of the components, they conclude that the secondary is likely an O9.5\,V star.
+These authors also found evidence for a circumstellar disk and argue that the primary is a B[e] star.
+Using TESS data from 18 sectors available at the time of their analysis, they found two TEOs, one already known from the study of Jaya19 with $n=25$\footnote{Throughout the paper, we refer to TEOs using their $n$ numbers, which are defined via their frequencies $f_{\rm TEO} \approx nf_{\rm orb}$, where $f_{\rm orb}$ is the orbital frequency.} and another with $n=41$.
 The eccentricity of the system is relatively large, $e\approx 0.51$.
-Estimated age of the system, equal to about 6\,Myr, is consistent with the age of the parent OB association LH\,58 \citep{1994AJ....108.1256G}.
-All these evidences led Jaya21 to conclude that the primary component of the ExtEEV has already left the main sequence and started its journey across the Hertzsprung gap.
+The estimated age of the system, which is equal to about 6\,Myr, is consistent with the age of the parent OB association LH\,58 \citep{1994AJ....108.1256G}.
+All of these pieces of evidence led Jaya21 to conclude that the primary component of the ExtEEV has already left the main sequence and started its journey across the Hertzsprung gap.